RonanChance/Data-410/Project7.md

 - We use *micro-averaging score* when there is a need to weight each instance or prediction equally

 - We use *macro-averaging* score when all classes need to be treated equally to evaluate the overall performance of the classifier with regard to the most frequent class labels.

+In this type of problem it is much more important to classify possible threats as significant than it is to have some false positives.
+For this reason, the models with high sensitivity are preferable for deployment in the wild.
+XGBoost and Random Forest both performed extremely well in this regard (~0.998 vs ~0.999 respectively).

 ---
 ## Conclusion
 I believe this research provides two key takeaways.